oli-d/nova/service/README.md

 ### Annotation-based event handling

-This is enbaled by default.
+This is enabled by default.
 For details check [event-annotations](../event-annotations/README.md) artifact.

 ### Configuration management